marinkres/pixel-cat-app/README.md

 # Matze 🐱

-Welcome to Matze, a fun pixel-art game created as a special gift for my girlfriend.
+Matze, a fun ElectronJS pixel-art game created as a special gift for my girlfriend.

 ## Demo